pareenakaur/DSAI-Mini-Project/README.md

 3. We can explore ways in which we can mitigate the problem and dive in deeper into ways in which we can reduce the severity or occurence of such accidents.
 Such examples include speed and environmental conditions.

 These reasons suggests the importance that this issue holds at hand it why it is a more pressing issue in today's present context.
 These reasons motivated us to want to try to look further regarding road accidents and to try and reduce the costs and damage done to humans, as well as for the country.

+## Models used
+1. Regression model

+## Conclusion

+1. Resampling imbalanced data using undersampling and oversampling helps imporved model performance
+2. It is possible to predict severity of traffic accidents and how we can reduce the severity
+3. Using Tree nodes to represent data was not a very good method
+4. There are some factors in which we can look into to mitigate the severity of accidents

+## What did we learn from this project?
+1. Handling imbalanced data using imblearn package
+2. collaborating using github

 ## Classification of Variables
 ### Numeric data